SS Police Regiment Bozen: Second battalion

-II Battalion was sent to Belluno Province in February 1944 where, between March and December, it made 85 anti-partisan actions.
+II Battalion was sent to province of Belluno in February 1944 where, between March and December, it participated in 85 anti-partisan actions.
 The most prominent of these were in the Biois valley in August and the Monte Grappa in September.
 From 20 August and into 21 August, contingents of II Battalion under Zugwachtmeister Erwin Fritz, 1st Fallschirm-Panzer Division Hermann Göring, and the SS-Mountain-Combat-School SS-Gebirgs-Kampfschule at Predazzo were involved in the Biois valley massacre.
 As a result of their actions, 44 civilians were killed and another 645 made homeless by the destruction of 245 homes.
-In March 1945, II Battalion hung 14 civilians in Belluno's central square for the killing of thee soldiers by partisans.
+In March 1945, II Battalion hung 14 civilians in Belluno's central square for the killing of three soldiers by partisans.
 South Tyrolean historian Leopold Steurer noted that the battalion, and the Bozen Regiment by extension, became infamous for its brutality in Belluno.

 Most of II Battalion was taken prisoner by partisans at Agordo on 2 May 1945.
-Battalion members, who had attempted escape through the Agordino were re-apprehended and held a camp at Cencenighe Agordino, were participants in the Biois valley massacre were shot on recognition.
+Battalion members who had attempted escape through the Agordino were re-apprehended and held a camp at Cencenighe Agordino, that were participants in the Biois valley massacre were shot on recognition.
 The remaining prisoners were handed over to the Americans and joined I Battalion at Rimini.
 Like I Battalion, II Battalion was released from prison in September 1946.

 Participants of the Biois valley massacre were tried in 1979, but acquitted on lack of evidence.
 When called to testify, they condemned the behavior of their former commanders.
 Erwin Fritz, then a resident of Göttingen, West Germany and a retired police commissioner, was tried in absentia because his extradition was refused.
 Fritz's defense was given to Roland Riz, the vice-president of the South Tyrolean People's Party, who requested an acquittal.
 Fritz was initially sentenced with life imprisonment by the Corte d'Assise of Bologna, which was rescinded by an appeal that found the sentence impotent by lack of jurisdiction.
 Fritz was again tried in 1988, by the Military Tribunal of Verona, but acquitted based on lack of evidence.